tst2005/git-timesync/README.md

 Make a fresh clone of any git repository with `git clone SOME_GIT_REPOSITORY_URL`

-See what is needed to sync with `git timesync`
+See what is needed to sync with `git timesync -n`

+If you want drop everything that is ok and see only what is needed to sync, use `git timesync -n -q`

-If you want apply all change use `git timesync -f`
+If you want apply all change, use `git timesync`

-If you want apply change only in one file use `git timesync -f THE_WANTED_FILE`
+If you want apply change only in one file, use `git timesync THE_WANTED_FILE`

 License
 =======